nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Added the function of Finish Task
   - What it does: set the status of a task as done.
-  - Justification: when all the tasks related to an appointment are set as done, the appointment is set as processed.
-So the completion of task is highly related to the completion of appointment.
 - Added more diverse status to Pet
   - What it does: set built-in integer index of the pet.
 The higher the index, the better the condition of a pet.
 Each integer represents a specific status.
 - Added the function of improving the status of a pet when an appointment is processed